Hey, what’s up guys, and in this Guide, I’m gonna be telling you about the best Sony lens for night photography.

 I wanted to get creative and try something different, and this is a super crazy waiting list going to give me that type of image.

 So there are many ways to implement this lens.

 It’s not just for Astrophotography which is what this lens is known for.

 So that is the reason why I’ve purchased this lens also in case I shoot the real estate paid work for clients and wedding photography.

 Overall the positives to this lens, what I love is the sharpness; I think this lens is really sharp for photos and videos.

 It’s definitely the lens that I recommend to you guys.

-Now the one downfall to this lens is you can’t shoot photos vertical; everything looks distorted and sloppy.
+The one downfall to this lens is that you can’t shoot photos vertically; everything looks distorted and sloppy.